History of the telescope: Aerial telescopes

 In some of the very long refracting telescopes constructed after 1675, no tube was employed at all.
 The objective was mounted on a swiveling ball-joint on top of a pole, tree, or any available tall structure and aimed by means of string or connecting rod.
 The eyepiece was handheld or mounted on a stand at the focus, and the image was found by trial and error.
-These were consequently termed aerial telescopes. and have been attributed to Christiaan Huygens and his brother Constantijn Huygens, Jr. although it is not clear that they invented it.
+These were consequently termed aerial telescopes. and have been attributed to Christiaan Huygens and his brother Constantijn Huygens, Jr. although it is not clear whether or not they invented it.
 Christiaan Huygens and his brother made objectives up to 8.5 in diameter and 210 ft focal length and others such as Adrien Auzout made telescopes with focal lengths up to 600 ft.
-Telescopes of such great length were naturally difficult to use and must have taxed to the utmost the skill and patience of the observers.
+Telescopes of such great length were naturally difficult to use, and must have taxed to the utmost the skill and patience of the observers.
 Aerial telescopes were employed by several other astronomers.
 Cassini discovered Saturn's third and fourth satellites in 1684 with aerial telescope objectives made by Giuseppe Campani that were 100 and 136 ft in focal length.